md-redwan-hossain/bd-geographical-data-api/README.md

 ## Running from compiled binary

 - If you want to run from single executable self-contained binary, port conflict may occur.
-Simply add the following lines in `appsettings.json` to configure the port of kestrel server.
+Simply add the following lines in the existing json object of `appsettings.json` to configure the port of kestrel server.

 ```json
   "Kestrel": {